Gemini Development Guidelines¶

 4.1.
 Build and Test¶

-directly.
+DO NOT run cargo build, cargo test, or cargo clippy directly.
 Instead, use the provided build script, which handles all necessary steps, including formatting, linting, building, and testing.

 ./build.sh